 Code of Conduct

-Here we've explained how you can contribute to our project on GitHub but there are also many other ways to help us outside of GitHub, if you'd like to find even more ways to help us, you're always free to join our Discord and ask our team.
+In this document we've explained how you can contribute to our project, if you'd like to help out in a different way that is not documented here, you're always free to join our Discord and discuss other options you have in mind with our team.

 You can contribute to the project by: